-- Ab-Fab Cocktail (Stoli-Bolli): Just Bollinger paied with Stolichnaya vodka for extra kick.
+- Ab-Fab Cocktail (Stoli-Bolli): Just Bollinger paired with Stolichnaya vodka for extra kick.

-- San Remo: Triple sec, mandarin liqueur and grapefruit juice.
-Use white grapefruit juice if you want it tart and refreshing, or pink if you want it a little sweeter.
+- San Remo: Triple sec, mandarin liqueur, and grapefruit juice.
+Use white grapefruit juice if you want it tart and refreshing, or pink grapefruit juice if you want it a little sweeter.

 - Kir Royale: Creme de cassis (blackcurrant) with champagne, with a recipe that calls for you to decide your own ratio of ingredients.

 - Mimosa: Possibly the best known of the champagne cocktails.
 This classic recipe uses a touch of triple sec along with the champagne and orange juice.

 - Bellini: White peach puree with Prosecco, plus any raspberry or cherry fruit or juice you want to add.
 There’s also a delicious version you can make with all canned fruits.

 - French 75: Blends champagne with gin and lemon for one heck of a kick, and also lots of refreshing citrus notes.
 Note that people tend to love or hate this drink, so it’s not for everyone.

 - Melon Mimosa: Dump the orange ingredients from the Mimosa and add Midori instead.